RodrigoDeRosa-zz/tornado-server-boilerplate/README.md

 **NOTE:** It is also possible that you will need to accept the `OPTIONS` verb for this cases; this is handled in `src.request_handlers.custom_request_handler.CustomRequestHandler`.

+## Logging
+Logging is handled by Python's [logging](https://docs.python.org/3/library/logging.html) library.
+The `Logger` class can be found in `src.utils.logging.logger`.

+This class has a few class attributes that are used as basic configuration for the logging system; those are:
+* `FORMATTING_STRING`: The format in which every log line will be displayed.
+* `LOGGING_LEVEL`: Minimum logging level that is displayed in the logs.
+* `LOGGING_FILE_NAME`: Name of the file where the logs will be stored.
+* `MAX_BYTE`: Maximum size of the log file.
+* `BACKUP_COUNT`: Number of files of the maximum size that will be stored using a rotating file method.

+### Log handlers
+The current configuration of the `Logger` class logs both to the console and to a file placed in the `/logs/` directory, which will be created on startup if it doesn't exist, as well as a file named `server.log`.
+This is, both a `StreamHandler` and a `RotatingFileHandler` are used by default.

+As mentioned in the parameter section, if values for `--log_host` and `--log_port` are passed, a `SysLogHandler` will be also added, enabling UDP logging.

+### Logger instancing
+To get an instance of `Logger`, you simply need to do `logger = Logger('aName')`, the value passed as parameter will be the one filling the `name` field in the logging format.
+This class could be eventually extended to be a multiton, to avoid creating an instance every time you need to log.